-Essential Supplies for Power Outage in Winter: How To Prepare
+Supplies for Power Outage in Winter: What To Do

 Suffering a power outage any time of the year is inconvenient and in some cases dangerous.
 But if you get a power outage in the middle of winter, all the dangers and consequences are multiplied.
 Emergency services and electricity and gas network operators can take longer to repair and reconnect the power grid.
 So you may end up being in the cold and dark for longer.